Trace a utility network

 - Source tier

-When a new tier is created in ArcGIS Pro, a subnetwork trace configuration is also created and populated, as described in ArcGIS Pro's Configure a trace.
+When a utility network administrator creates a new tier in ArcGIS Pro, a subnetwork trace configuration is created and populated as described in Configure a trace.

-You can choose whether your app uses the trace configuration as originally defined in ArcGIS Pro, a modified version of the configuration, or your own trace configuration using ArcGIS Runtime.
+You can choose if your app uses the trace configuration as defined by an administrator, a modified version of the configuration, or your own trace configuration.

 To obtain the trace configuration from a utility network tier, you need to know the name of the domain network and the tier.